WICG/capability-delegation/explainers/popup-delegation.md

 This feature grants a bypass to the popup blocker, which is a high-security-risk area.
 We mitigate abuse through the following design constraints:

 1.  **Sender Activation Required**: The sender (Service Worker or Window) must possess active transient user activation (e.g., from a `notificationclick` event or direct user interaction) to initiate the delegation.
+2.  **Concurrency & Event Isolation**: In Service Workers, transient activation is bound strictly to the `NotificationEvent` context, preventing concurrent background tasks (`fetch`, `push`) from accessing or consuming the activation.
-2.  **Activation Consumption on Sender**: Initiating a delegation consumes the transient activation on the sender context immediately.
+3.  **Activation Consumption on Sender**: Initiating a delegation consumes the transient activation on the sender context immediately.
 A Service Worker cannot broadcast or loop `postMessage` with delegation to multiple client windows from a single click event.
-3.  **Single-Use Token**: The delegated capability token on the receiver side is consumed immediately upon the first call to `window.open()`.
+4.  **Single-Use Token**: The delegated capability token on the receiver side is consumed immediately upon the first call to `window.open()`.
 It cannot be used to spawn multiple pop-ups.
-4.  **Lifespan Constraints**:
+5.  **Lifespan Constraints**:
     *   **Sender Activation**:
         *   **Frame-to-Frame**: Uses standard transient user activation, which expires after a short UA-defined duration (5 seconds in Chrome).
-        *   **Service Worker**: Scoped strictly to the execution of the `notificationclick` event.
-The SW must either forward the capability during the event or drop it.
+        *   **Service Worker**: Scoped to the `notificationclick` event execution with a hard 5-second ceiling (`min(5000ms, ExtendableEventDuration)`).
 If the SW finishes event processing or terminates without delegating, the activation is immediately discarded.
-A maximum timeout ceiling prevents hanging promises from holding activation open indefinitely.
     *   **Delegated Token**: Once the delegation message is received by the target window, it has a short user-agent defined lifespan to consume the delegated capability (e.g., calling `window.open()`).
 In Chrome, this delegated capability lifespan is 1 second (`kActivationLifespan`) for both frame-to-frame and Service Worker-to-client delegations to prevent delayed, unexpected pop-ups.
+6.  **Iframe Sandbox Invariant**: Capability delegation **never bypasses iframe sandboxing**.
+If an iframe is sandboxed without `allow-popups`, calls to `window.open()` will fail regardless of delegated tokens.
-5.  **Scope, Reachability & Multi-Client Isolation**:
+7.  **Scope, Reachability & Multi-Client Isolation**:
     *   **Service Workers (1-to-1 Same-Origin)**: SW delegation is strictly same-origin.
 Because a Service Worker registration can control multiple browsing contexts simultaneously, delegation is strictly 1-to-1: only the specific `WindowClient` explicitly addressed via `targetClient.postMessage(..., {delegate: 'popup'})` receives the capability token.
     *   **Window-to-Window & Auxiliary Frames (Handle-Restricted)**:
         *   A `Window` can only delegate to browsing contexts where it holds a direct `WindowProxy` reference (e.g., a child `iframe`, a parent/opener window, or an auxiliary top-level window opened via `window.open()`).